 We warmed to Tun Tun our Burmese guide quickly (it’s strongly advised to go on guided treks only here).
 The advantage with Tun Tun was that being neither Shan nor Palaung made it easier for him to talk about the local situation.

 About an hour into the walk we came across the first village (a Shan village) and our first shock of the trip – it was guarded with men carrying guns!
 As we entered there was a young man about 20yrs old in jeans and a tee shirt, sitting under an umbrella with a rifle.
 Tun Tun tells us that he’s with the Shan army!

 “Is the gun real?”
 “Yes” – “is it loaded?”
 “Yes!”

 We climbed into the hills and enjoyed a delicious lunch of local fare at a homestead in a Palaung village before walking a few miles more to the village that would be our home for the night.
 Here there were yet more Shan army, about a dozen of them, all with Kalashnikovs and some looking no older than 13 or 14.

-Curious we asked Tun Tun to explain further and he told us that there was nothing to worry about as it had been quiet for a couple of months!
-The Government (Burmese) army aren’t fighting the Shan any more and most of the conflict is now between the Palaung and Shan armies.
-We learnt that the Palaung army is about 10 miles away and that the village we were staying in pay protection money to the Shan army.
-The Palaung army used to be in the village but they signed a peace treaty with the government a few years ago and laid down their arms, this allowed the Shan army to take the village.
-The Palaung army then took up arms again, retaking some villages, but not the one we were staying in.
-The Palaung villagers, whilst not completely happy that the Shan army are in town, have to accept their presence and get on with life as best they can.
+Curious we asked Tun Tun to explain further the presence of all the armed men in the village.
+He told us that there was nothing to worry about as the area had been quiet for a couple of months!
+The Government (Burmese) army weren’t fighting the Shan any more and most of the conflict was now between the Palaung and Shan armies.
+We learnt that the Palaung army was about 10 miles away and that the village we were staying in pay protection money to the Shan army.
+The Palaung army used to be in the village but they signed a peace treaty with the government a few years ago and laid down their arms, this allowed the Shan army to take over the village.
+The Palaung army then took up arms again, reclaiming some villages, but not the one we were staying in.
+The Palaung villagers, whilst not completely happy that the Shan army are in town, had to accept their presence and get on with life as best they can.